reedspool/reeds-website/entries/index-verbose.md

 I attempted a [symbolic differentiator](/2023/projects/project-symbolic-differentiator.md "project-symbolic-differentiator.md").

 I [played with JavaScript's `new` keyword and function calls](/2024/projects/project-javascript-keyword-new.md "project-javascript-keyword-new.md").

-_Stuff I started but haven't kept up with for whatever reason._

 I like to make small experiments and track larger efforts.
 I try to link to all of them here which is <a href="/2023/projects/project-track-my-projects.md" title="Project: Track My Projects">a project in itself</a>.